 How may the liability (value deposit), allocation and transfer of digital assets be ensured in an efficient, legally secure and simple manner?

-As a first deliverable, the collaborators have produced four explanatory videos for each element of trust as well as an initial whitepaper outlining the technical and legal framework to establish a secure, interoperable and reliable digital infrastructure.
+As first deliverables, the collaborators have produced four explanatory videos for each element of trust as well as an initial whitepaper outlining the technical and legal framework to establish a secure, interoperable and reliable digital infrastructure.

 We are not an association.
 We are experts who want to build the foundations for a DLT infrastructure from different perspectives.
 To achieve this, we are looking for thought leaders, movers and shakers from start-ups, SMEs, major corporations, financial intermediaries and industry associations to help us to define and flesh out the key issues.